swamp-lang/website/content/roadmap/_index.md

 my_function(10, ..)
 ```

-will be desugared into zero for each argument:
+will be desugared into zero for each argument not specified:

 ```swamp
 my_function(health: 10, modifier: 0, damage: 0)